Ramasish/EE363/25/05_151/Code/README.md

 ## 🧪 Deployment Notes

-- Backend: Render, Railway, Heroku
+- Backend: Flask
-- Frontend: Vercel, Netlify
+- Frontend: React
 - Use `.env` and CORS properly in production

 ---